NOTE: Since September 2024, SwipeGuide is part of L2L

 3. Pick the right level of detail.

-- When the context is important, make sure you shoot a bit wider to give users a sense of where the action needs to take place in context.
+• When the context is important, make sure you shoot a bit wider to give users a sense of where the action needs to take place in context.detail

 4. Remove distraction.

-Sometimes our customers ask if they can re-use existing images for their instructions.
-Of course, we like to be efficient, but for example marketing shots are quite different from instructions.
-In instructions, you want to have full focus on the task a user needs to do in a certain step, without too much distraction in the background.
-When using a (hand) model it’s also important not to show too much hand or body in the image - focus on the task instead.
+Sometimes our customers ask if they can reuse existing images for their instructions.
+While we like to be efficient, marketing images are quite different from instructions.
+In instructions, you want to keep the user's full focus on the task within in a certain step, without too much distraction in the background.
+Remove distraction.

 5. Be consistent.